dev-diaries41/chartwise-app/TECHNICAL.md

 **Integration and Real-Time Updates**

 ChartWise integrates **OpenAI’s GPT-4o** capabilities to handle the analysis of charts.
-GPT-4o Vision allows ChartWise to interpret and analyze charts with a high level of accuracy, providing insightful recommendations based on chart images.
+GPT-4o Vision allows ChartWise to interpret and analyse charts with a high level of accuracy, providing insightful recommendations based on chart images.

 **Conclusion**